- UML Tutorial

-Provide better options for the modeling of behaviour.
+Provide better options for the modeling of behavior.

-The interaction diagrams described in UML2.0 is different than the earlier versions.
-But the basic concept remains same as the earlier version.
-The major difference is the enhancement and additional features added to the diagrams in UML2.0.
+The interaction diagrams described in UML 2.0 is different than the earlier versions.
+However, the basic concept remains the same as the earlier version.
+The major difference is the enhancement and additional features added to the diagrams in UML 2.0.

-Communication diagram is a new name added in UML2.0.
-A Communication diagram is a structural view of the messaging between objects, taken from the Collaboration diagram concept of UML 1.4 and earlier versions.
+Communication diagram is a new name added in UML 2.0.
+Communication diagram is a structural view of the messaging between objects, taken from the Collaboration diagram concept of UML 1.4 and earlier versions.
 This can be defined as a modified version of collaboration diagram.

-Timing diagram is also added in UML2.0.
-It is an optional diagram designed to specify the time constraints on messages sent and received in the course of an interaction.
+Timing diagram is also added in UML 2.0.
+It is an optional diagram designed to specify the time constraints on the messages sent and received in the course of an interaction.

-So from the above description it is important to note that the purposes of all the diagrams are to send/receive messages.
-Now the handlings of these messages are internal to the objects.
-So the objects are also having options to receive and send messages, and here comes another important aspect called interface.
+From the above description, it is important to note that the purpose of all the diagrams are to send/receive messages.
+The handling of these messages are internal to the objects.
+Hence, the objects also have options to receive and send messages, and here comes another important aspect called interface.
 Now these interfaces are responsible for accepting and sending messages to one another.

-So from the above discussion it can be concluded that the interactions in UML2.0 are described in a different way and that is why the new diagram names have come into picture.
-But if we analyze the new diagrams then it is clear that all the diagrams are created based upon the interaction diagrams described in the earlier versions.
-The only difference is the additional features added in UML2.0 to make the diagrams more efficient and purpose oriented.
+It can thus be concluded that the interactions in UML 2.0 are described in a different way and that is the reason why the new diagram names have come into picture.
+If we analyze the new diagrams then it is clear that all the diagrams are created based upon the interaction diagrams described in the earlier versions.
+The only difference is the additional features added in UML 2.0 to make the diagrams more efficient and purpose oriented.

-As we have already discussed that collaboration is used to model common interactions between objects.
-To clarify it, we can say that collaboration is a interaction where a set of messages are handled by a set of objects having pre defined roles.
+As we have already discussed, collaboration is used to model common interactions between objects.
+We can say that collaboration is an interaction where a set of messages are handled by a set of objects having pre-defined roles.

-The important point to note is the difference between the collaboration diagram in earlier version and in UML2.0 version.
-So to distinguish the collaboration diagram the name has been changed in UML2.0.
-In UML2.0 it is named as Communication diagram.
+The important point to note is the difference between the collaboration diagram in the earlier version and in UML 2.0 version.
+To distinguish, the name of the collaboration diagram has been changed in UML 2.0.
+In UML 2.0, it is named as Communication diagram.

-Consequently collaboration is defined as a class with attributes (properties) and behavior (operations).
-Compartments on the collaboration class can user defined also and may be used for interactions (Sequence diagrams) and the structural elements (Composite Structure diagram).
+Consequently, collaboration is defined as a class with attributes (properties) and behavior (operations).
+Compartments on the collaboration class can be user defined and may be used for interactions (Sequence diagrams) and structural elements (Composite Structure diagram).

 Communication diagram is slightly different than the collaboration diagrams of the earlier versions.
 We can say it is a scaled back version of the earlier UML versions.
 The distinguishing factor of the communication diagram is the link between objects.

-This is a visual link and it is missing in sequence diagram.
-In sequence diagram only the messages passed between objects are shown even if there is no link between them.
+This is a visual link and it is missing in the sequence diagram.
+In the sequence diagram, only the messages passed between the objects are shown even if there is no link between them.

 The message types in a Communication diagram are the same as in a Sequence diagram.
-A Communication diagram may model synchronous, asynchronous, return, lost, found, and object-creation messages.
+Communication diagram may model synchronous, asynchronous, return, lost, found, a object-creation messages.

 In practical usage, a sequence diagram is used to model a single scenario.
-So numbers of sequence diagrams are used to complete the entire application.
-So while modeling a single scenario it is possible to forget the total process and this can introduce errors.
+A number of sequence diagrams are used to complete the entire application.
+Hence, while modeling a single scenario, it is possible to forget the total process and this can introduce errors.

-So to solve this issue the new interaction overview diagram combines the flow of control from an activity diagram and messaging specification from the sequence diagram.
+To solve this issue, the new interaction overview diagram combines the flow of control from an activity diagram and messaging specification from the sequence diagram.

 Activity diagram uses activities and object flows to describe a process.
 The Interaction Overview diagram uses interactions and interaction occurrences.
 The lifelines and messages found in Sequence diagrams appear only within the interactions or interaction occurrences.
 However, the lifelines (objects) that participate in the Interaction Overview diagram may be listed along with the diagram name.

-Figure below shows an interaction overview diagram with decision diamonds, frames and termination point
+Following figure shows an interaction overview diagram with decision diamonds, frames, and termination point.

 The name of this diagram itself describes the purpose of the diagram.
 It basically deals with the time of the events over its entire lifecycle.

-So a timing diagram can be defined as a special purpose interaction diagram made to focus on the events of an object in its life time.
+A timing diagram can therefore be defined as a special purpose interaction diagram made to focus on the events of an object in its life time.
 It is basically a mixture of state machine and interaction diagram.
-The timing diagram uses the following time lines:
+The timing diagram uses the following timelines −

 State time line